Gothic-Modding-Community/gmc/docs/zengin/meshes/index.md

 ### Compiled

-Source formats are great for editing, but can be a bit heavy for the engine use (ASCII based formats are slower to parse and work with), because of that ZenGin compiles these meshes into internal compiled formats.
+Source formats are great for editing, but can be a bit heavy for the engine use, because of that ZenGin compiles these meshes into internal compiled formats.
 In the case of the world it is `.MSH` format and in the case of objects in the world it is the `.MRM` (multi resolution mesh) with LOD information.

+## Engine compilation
+By default, `.3ds` files are compiled by the engine when they appear in the game or a game is started with `-zconvertall` parameter.

 ## Tools